RohitPabla12/A3Q1/README.md

 2. Ensure the database connection details (`DB_NAME`, `DB_USER`, `DB_PASSWORD`, `DB_HOST`, `DB_PORT`) in the script match your PostgreSQL setup.

 3. Execute the Script: In the terminal or command prompt, ensure you are in the project directory and run: python main.py

+The code at the bottom must be uncommented for testing purposes.